 To enjoy our sport, we need the generosity of landowners such as you.
-The Long Lake Hounds have respectfully used land for more than 50 years – in Medina, Independence, Wayzata, Maple Plain, Delano – Watertown area and now Mayer-Winstad.
+The Long Lake Hounds have respectfully used land for more than 60 years – in Medina, Independence, Wayzata, Maple Plain, Delano and newly added land in Watertown and Mayer-Winstad.

 Our season begins mid July and ends in early November.
 Hounds go out on Wednesday and Saturday.
 Hunts are cancelled if the ground is wet or conditions otherwise unfavorable.
 Our main concern is the preservation of your land and safety of horse and rider.

 Before every hunt, landowners are called.
 You will know when we are coming.
 We use any given piece of land between 2 and 5 times during the season.
 We come through only with your permission and will spend no more than a very few minutes on your land.
 We invite you to come out and enjoy the sights.
 Bring your camera!

 Trails, jumps and gates are maintained by members.
 We schedule work days and notify you when our membership will be “country keeping”.
 Routes are planned with the land owners.
 Our members will not be riding across your land except during scheduled hunts.

 You are protected in several ways.
 The State of Minnesota Private Lands and Waters, Public Use law was passed to encourage land owners to share their property by stating that you cannot be found responsible for any accident due to recreational use of your land.